This article provides an in-depth look at pocket listings and their pros and cons, but let’s start with the key takeaways:

 The practice generally isn’t very helpful for sellers, anyway.
 Not listing on the MLS seriously diminishes your pool of potential buyers, which could translate to a lower selling price.

-The Benefits Of Opting For A Traditional Listing
+Summing Up: The Benefits Of A Traditional Listing

 It’s also good for buyers because it gives them a larger selection of homes to choose from.
 Even more importantly, it ensures that all buyers have equal opportunity within the housing market.